 All knowledge elicitation session audio recordings were transcribed.
 The transcripts were reviewed for accuracy immediately after collection, utilising interview notes, timelines and any other drawings or notations to ensure quality control of the final transcript and to identify any discrepancies.
 For the current study, the data analysis reflected a framework analysis methodology, which allowed for both a ‘top-down’ (theory-driven) approach and a ‘bottom-up’ (data-driven) identification of emergent patterns (Wiltshire et al., 2014).

 Firstly, the data set was read multiple times whilst considering cognitive issues which appeared to be relevant to the analysis and repeated ideas were noted in order to gain insight and evaluate the data set (Crandall, Klein & Hoffman, 2006).
 The 23 interview transcripts were then inductively coded for repeated ideas, which were reviewed and grouped into themes and subthemes.
 This process was iterative and involved multiple code and theme revisions.
 Summaries of the themes, sub-themes and supportive narrative are presented in table 1.
-Due to issues of anonymity and sensitivity of content, some quotes are excluded from this report.

 Data from the interview transcripts and field notes were consolidated into a decision requirements table (DRT) to represent key decisions (see table 2).
-The DRT was used to document and organise recalled cues, information, strategies and practices as well as identify specific challenges, potential pitfalls and errors.
+The DRT was used to document and organise recalled cues (a sensory signal), information, strategies and practices associated with expertise, as well as identify specific challenges, potential pitfalls and errors that were typically associated with inexperience.
 The DRT helped to synthesise and integrate the data across the twelve recalled incidents from expert SFOs and the eleven recalled incidents from novice AFOs, revealing overall key trends (Crandall, Klein & Hoffman, 2006).

 Quality Control Procedures